-Vive le France!
+Vive la France!
 And a lot of other nations, too

-MOSCOW – Antoine Griezmann's father emigrated from Germany, and the France forward's mother is of Portuguese decent.
+MOSCOW – Antoine Griezmann's father emigrated from Germany, and the France forward's mother is of Portuguese descent.

 Paul Pogba's parents arrived from Guinea.